 The Agriculture Associates degree program is designed to provide students with practical education in an increasing demand field.
 The first-year students will learn fundamental Agronomy and Agriculture Business aspects to provide a foundation for their second-year of the curriculum.
-Students will choose a pathway in either Prescription Mapping or Robotics with Artificial Intelligence.
-The Prescription Mapping option prepares graduates for careers in soil and water conservation, field application, agronomic consultant technician, and agriculture sales.
-The Robotics and Artificial Intelligence option prepares students to support and gather information from robotic agricultural equipment.
+In the second year, students will apply first year course work to actual farmer field data to learn skills necessary for local career pathways.
+The curriculum prepares graduates for careers in soil and water conservation, field application, agronomic consultant technician, and agriculture sales.

-While completing the Prescription Mapping specialization, the students will acquire fundamental information about Ohio's agricultural soil variation and associated cropping practices, agriculture product sales and return on investment evaluation, and apply those principles to technical skills in creating prescription maps from laboratory and field-based results.
-While completing the Robotics with Artificial Intelligence specialization, the students will utilize the same fundamental agronomy and agriculture business skills while working with emerging technical innovations.
+While completing the certificates and associates degree, the students will acquire fundamental information about Ohio's agricultural soil variation and associated cropping practices, agriculture product sales and return on investment evaluation, and apply those principles to technical skills in creating prescription maps from laboratory and field-based results.